Tenaka/GPOs/README.md

 Does just that - takes seperate GPO's that have been exported to the file system and merges the settings, then re-imports back into GPO Managment (SysVol)

-2. Create MemSrv sub-ous Restricted Groups and update GPOs with This is only draft and requires testing, better explanation to come.....
+2. Create MemSrv GPO - AD Groups - Restricted Group - Updates GPO's
+This is only draft and requires testing, better explanation to come.....

 Creates a series of GPO's based on Server services eg SCOM or Exhange Sub-OU's